How to harvest marijuana grown indoors shown through trimmed buds drying on a line under soft light in a darkened grow space

 Pistil Development

-Pistils are the reproductive parts of the cannabis flower, and their development is another key indicator of harvest readiness.
-As the buds mature, the pistils change color from white to a rich orange or brown.
-When about 80-90% of the pistils have darkened and curled in, it’s a sign that the plant is nearing optimal harvest time.
+Pistils are the reproductive parts of the cannabis flower, and their development is another key indicator.
+As buds mature, the pistils change color from white to orange or brown.
+When about 80-90% of the pistils have darkened, the plant is nearing optimal harvest time.
+The goal is to have almost no white pistils remaining.
+However, this can be tricky with some autoflowering strains, as they can continue to produce new white pistils late into flowering, even when the buds are mature.

-🔬 Specialist Insight: Some growers prefer to wait until all pistils are orange and 80%+ have darkened to ensure full maturity.
-This increases potency and aroma and maximizes resin production.
+Specialist Insight: Some growers prefer to wait until all pistils are orange and 80%+ have darkened to ensure full maturity.
+This increases potency and aroma.

 Preparing for Harvest: What to Do Before You Cut

-Preparation is a crucial part of the process when learning how to harvest marijuana grown indoors.
-It’s not just about watching the trichomes turn cloudy or amber it’s also about making sure your plant is in peak condition to deliver clean, flavorful, and potent buds.
-This pre-harvest phase includes key practices like flushing your plants and organizing your tools in advance.
+Preparation is a crucial part of the process.
+It’s not just about watching trichomes, it’s also about making sure your plant is in peak condition to deliver clean, flavorful, and potent buds.

 Flushing Your Plants Before Harvest

-One of the most important steps before harvesting is flushing your plants.
-This means watering them with plain, pH-balanced water without nutrients for the last 10 to 14 days before harvest.
-The purpose?
-To remove excess salts and nutrient buildup from the soil and plant tissue.
-A proper flush helps ensure smoother smoke, better flavor, and a cleaner final product.
+One of the most important steps is flushing your plants.
+This means watering them with plain, pH-balanced water for the last 10 to 14 days before harvest to remove excess salts and nutrient buildup.
+A proper flush helps ensure smoother smoke and better flavor.
+However, be cautious: flushing introduces a large amount of water into the grow space, which significantly increases humidity.
+It is vital to ensure your plants are free of fungus before starting the flush and to increase ventilation and air extraction during this period to prevent a last-minute mold outbreak.

-💧 Advanced Tip: During the flush, lower your water pH slightly to around 5.5.
-This gentle acidity helps clean the root zone more thoroughly, improving flavor and smoothness in the final product.
+Advanced Tip: During the flush, lower your water pH slightly to around 5.5.
+This helps clean the root zone more thoroughly.

 Gathering the Right Harvest Tools

-Odor Alert: During harvest, terpenes are at their peak, and the aroma can be intense.
-Consider using carbon filters, ozone systems, or odor-neutralizers to manage smell, especially in shared spaces.
+Odor Alert: During harvest, terpenes are at their peak.
+Consider using carbon filters or odor-neutralizers to manage the smell.

 Harvest Techniques